Pools

 ]

-The four devices will be created as files in os/
+The four devices will be created as files in os/ when you start the VM later

-using make qemu
+using make qemu.

 boot.zfs.pools.tank = {